johnston9/la-donut/README.md

 [Back to Table of Content](#table-of-content)

 ## Testing
+In case there may be any confusion the main Django app for the site is called silverDollar.

 All functionality was tested as it was being built to ensure there were no errors, that it did what it was meant to do and that all database errors were handled corrrectly.